trayanaboykova/Java-Advanced/README.md

 **<ins>Workshop: Algorithms Introduction</ins>**: In this in-depth workshop, I explored fundamental algorithmic concepts.
 It provided a strong foundation for understanding essential algorithms and data structures.

 By completing the "Java Advanced" course, I have gained a deeper understanding of advanced Java programming topics, including data structures (stacks, queues, sets, maps) and multidimensional arrays.
-The course's practical exercises and workshops have equipped me with the skills and knowledge needed to excel in advanced Java programming.
+The course's practical exercises and workshops have equipped me with the skills and knowledge needed to excel in advanced Java programming

 # Certificate
 <a href="https://softuni.bg/certificates/details/188658/535a484a" rel="nofollow"><img src="https://github.com/trayanaboykova/Java-Advanced/assets/101351760/ffdaf4e5-1025-473a-b4af-cfb4d6f8bef9" alt="Java Advanced"></a>